csc-training/summerschool/gpu-openmp/docs/01-GPU-intro.md

     - It is *not* true that you get *performance* portability

 - It is possible to optimize code for performance on GPU!
-    - it will however be probably slower on the CPU
+    - It will however be probably slower on the CPU